Cat A, B, S And N Explained

 Written-off cars appeal to a small number of car buyers, most just want peace of mind and reliability.

-Take a look at our other guides to find out how you can get yourself into a new car for a lot less than you may think.
+Take a look at our other guides to find out how best to sell your car and get yourself into your next one quickly.

 - The ultimate guide to Cat D cars